vladlpavlov/Pythagoras/README.md

 Not everyone knows that in antiquity, Pythagoras was also credited with major astronomical discoveries, such as sphericity of the Earth and the identity of the morning and evening stars as the planet Venus.

-### The project is undergoing a major revamp.
-### Come back soon see the new version